-The literature review also discussed the strengths and weaknesses of Microsoft Excel and Google Sheets as tools.
+The literature review also discussed the strengths and weaknesses of Microsoft Excel and Google Sheets as tools (Simplilearn, EDUCBA, and WallStreetMojo.com).
 These strengths and weaknesses are important based on the expectations of the position.

 While it is important to study the overall expectations of spreadsheets knowledge, skills and abilities, specific tool knowledge is also important.
-Given that Microsoft products have been on the market longer, it may be expected that Microsoft Excel would be listed as a required or preferred knowledge, skill or ability than Google Sheets.
+Given that Microsoft products have been on the market longer, it may be expected that Microsoft Excel would be listed as a required or preferred knowledge, skill or ability more often than Google Sheets.
 Thus, the next research question and hypothesis are: